• Skip to main content

 A Disability/Caregiver Plan

 Sometimes there’s nothing you can do or no amount of savings that can prevent you from becoming disabled or caring for a loved one who is ill or elderly.
 A disability plan will help you get through this challenging time by providing you with a steady source of income.
 It can also help with the cost of care for any loved ones dependent on you.
 A disability/caregiver plan is a little bit different from a life insurance policy.
 With a disability/caregiver plan, you’re usually paying a monthly premium into a savings account.
 Once you have enough money in the account to cover your monthly payments, you’re covered.
+If you already look after an elderly loved one and need help at home, then looking into the best senior home care service is a very good idea, as it will give your whole family the support required.

 Life Insurance